MaxSteven/SOPGI/README.md

 # CONTENTS
-SOPGI is comprised of a set of nodes to generate and store a proper Raytrace, GI, ShadowMaps and Recursions on a per point level.
+SOPGI is comprised of a set of nodes to generate and store a Raytrace, GI, ShadowMaps and Recursions on a per point level.

 Every aspect of the render data